manufacturing robots

 • ScreenShots

-It is always good to come back to this document after the system is installed or during the installation or robot automation process.
+It is always beneficial to revisit this document after the system is installed, during the installation, or throughout the robot automation process.

-Here are some of the common mistakes that must be avoided during the manufacturing robots process.
+Here are some common mistakes that must be avoided during the manufacturing robots process.

 Selecting the wrong industrial robot

-Not all industrial robots are suitable for all robot applications.
-It is not easy to start automation, if a manufacturing process is wrongly automated, it might lead to a waste of time and money.
-It even renders the whole exercise a failure.
+Not all industrial robots are suitable for every robot application.
+It is not easy to initiate automation; if a manufacturing process is incorrectly automated, it might lead to a waste of time and money.
+It could even render the whole exercise a failure.

-It is always the assumption that the developer is the only one who needs to read the code.
-It is the main reason why the readability of code is often ignored but the developer should not retain the code for a long time.
-For instance, programming robots in a simple, well structured and understanding code help companies to avoid future issues.
+It is often assumed that the developer is the only one who needs to read the code.
+This is a primary reason why code readability is frequently overlooked.
+However, developers should not retain code for long periods.
+For instance, programming robots with simple, well-structured, and understandable code helps companies avoid future issues.

-Furthermore, a new developer may not understand the coding of the actual developer.
-Therefore, using best practices for readability is essential for new and experienced developers.
+Moreover, a new developer may not comprehend the code written by the original developer.
+Therefore, employing best practices for readability is essential for both new and experienced developers.

 Rushing into automation

-Companies may tend to rush through the design process without finalising the design, exposing them to errors, incorrect robot automation or lack of understanding about the whole process which leads to wrong decisions.
+Companies may rush through the design process without finalizing it, exposing themselves to errors, incorrect robot automation, or a lack of understanding about the entire process, which leads to poor decisions.

-It is important to leave scope for future modifications or expansion.
-Review the scope document carefully and make sure to include a robot integration deadline.
+It is important to allow scope for future modifications or expansion.
+Review the scope document carefully and ensure to include a robot integration deadline.

 Maintenance and breakdown

-Planning for breakdown and future maintenance is often ignored.
-Keep a proper maintenance program to avoid breakdown.
+Planning for breakdowns and future maintenance is often neglected.
+Keep a proper maintenance program to prevent breakdowns.

-The goal here is to test each component after the automation, provide proper robotic training to the staff to reduce the breakdown due to lack of knowledge.
-However, to ensure the manufacturing robot team stays in sync with automated systems, consider periodic demos of the performance of the whole process.
+The goal is to test each component after automation, providing proper robotic training to staff to minimize breakdowns due to a lack of knowledge.
+Furthermore, to ensure the manufacturing robot team stays in sync with automated systems, consider periodic demonstrations of the overall process performance.

 Robotics in manufacturing